 ).

-Responsibilities
+Pivotal Responsibilities

 Camera Movement: For any scene involving a dolly, crane or any complex camera movement at Best Boy Grip directs their team to build the rig and ensure it works smoothly.
 They are needed to maintain stable and smooth camera movements when we use tracks, cranes or even handheld rigs.

-Safety Supervisor: grip often acts as the main safety crew member who ensures all rigs, scaffolding and equipment for lights camera movement are safe for the crew.
+Safety Supervisor: Pivotal grip often acts as the main safety crew member who ensures all rigs, scaffolding and equipment for lights camera movement are safe for the crew.

-Discoveries from Industry
+Pivotal Insights from Industry

 Essential Skills